 Veeva LIMS users can track stability study conditions and results as testing occurs or transcribe these results after receiving them from an external lab.
 Veeva LIMS uses Lab Study Design records to serve as templates for creating Lab Study records.
 These templates include timepoints, storage conditions, storage orientations, testing methods, and specifications for ease of creating multiple studies for the same product.
 As a part of the Lab Study Design, one or more Lab Study Timepoint Designs are also created.
-These objects represent a Spec Execution that will occur within a specified date range.

 Creating a Lab Study Design